JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 1. **Finalization:** Once an integration has uploaded all data to the persister "finalization" is triggered.
-During the "finalization" phase, the persister will compare the "new state" with "old state" and determine changes.
-Any changes that are detected will cause operations to be produced will persisted during the run of the finalization task (they will not be enqueued on a Kinesis stream).
+During the "finalization" phase, the persister will compare the "new state" with the "old state" and determine changes.
+The persister will immediately perform any changes that are detected during the run of the finalization task (they will not be enqueued on a Kinesis stream).

    Entities are finalized first and relationships are finalized afterward (since relationships might reference new entities).